Sätze im Deutschen – Struktur, Erklärungen und Beispiele

 - Accusative or dative objects: “Dem Hund schmeckt das Futter.”

 - Pronouns in the accusative or dative: “Ihm schmerzt der verletzte Fuß.”

-In case the verb is at the first position in the sentence, the sentence turns into a question.
+In case the verb is in the first position of a sentence, the sentence turns into a question.
 In many questions, the so called “W-Wörter” are put at the beginning.

 - “Was essen die Hunde?”
 (What…)

 - “Wer rennt so schnell?”
 (Who…)

 - “Wo finden Hunderennen statt?”
 (Where…)